Key Learning Points

 Definition of Emptiness or Deficiency: these occur when the Upright Qi is weak and there is no pathogenic factor.

 It is possible to have both together.
-In other words, it might not be excess OR deficient, but excess AND deficient.
+So it might not be excess OR deficient, but excess AND deficient.
 In fact, this is for most acupuncturists by far the most common condition seen in practice.

 The author we described above might now have caught the cold, with the throbbing headache and blocked nose etc. He was tired before and he’s even more tired now.
 So on top of the deficiency of Upright Qi there is also now an External invasion of Wind-Heat, a Full condition.